FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 - [YouTube](https://www.youtube.com/@ForgedAllianceForever).
 The channel is a [brand account](https://support.google.com/youtube/answer/7001996) and team members can collaborate by having their personal Google accounts being provided permission to act as the brand.
 - [Newshub powered by Wordpress](https://direct.faforever.com/wp-login.php).
 Team members can receive their own account and through that account they can create posts for the newshub.

 And occasionally we post on [Patreon](https://www.patreon.com/faf).
+Separately we have a promo at faforever dot com email account.

 ## Roles